-You never know where you might end up that doesn’t provide a life vest.
+As we’ve traveled around the world I’ve realized that sometimes you end up at a place that doesn’t provide a life vest.
 This was the case everywhere we went in Honduras.
 No one had a life jacket at any of the places we went, but it didn’t matter because we had our own.
 Anytime you are going to be around the water your kids need to be in a lifejacket.

 This is the exact inflatable life jacket we travel with for our kids.
 It takes up almost no space at all in your suitcase.
 It’s easy to blow up and it’s held up well.
 I initially thought because it’s plastic that it would last long, but it is very durable.
 It also dries easily, because it’s plastic you can simply wipe it down with a towel.

 This life jacket has been to Hawaii, Honduras, Florida, and so many more places with us.
 This is the best seven buckets you will ever spend.

 How to Keep Your Kids Safe Around Water

 - Only swim with children in designated swimming and recreational areas.

 - Watch kids constantly when they are in or around water.
 Keep young children and inexperienced swimmers within arm’s reach of an adult.
 Make sure older children swim with a partner.
 My kids know that they are never allowed to swim alone.